 In 2020, we hit the ground running in January with a Coloring Party at Tenacity Brewing and our first ever Craft Supply Swap in Fenton at Cause & Affect Gallery.
 We hosted our 6th Annual Valentine’s Mini Market in February.
 We reformatted our drop-in Craft Academy classes to pre-registration Craft Workshops and hired a local artisan to facilitate a very well attended zen doodle workshop in partnership with R&B Used Books in Grand Blanc.
 Then, COVID-19 hit and we immediately reformatted all our events to be online only.

-Since early March, we have been releasing our content for free virtually, such as pajama storytime videos and coloring pages.
+During the pandemic, we have released all of our content for free virtually, such as pajama storytime videos and coloring pages.
 We re-imagined our in-person craft markets as virtual shows and care packages with free, zero contact porch delivery in Genesee County.
-We have also been providing direct financial support to local artisans by paying for coloring page designs and placing wholesale orders of handmade goods for our care packages.
+We also provided direct financial support to local artisans by paying for coloring page designs and placing wholesale orders of handmade goods for our care packages.

 A Special Thanks

 We also want to give a special thanks to those women who played an instrumental role in Flint Handmade during our early years: Jessica Nickola Planck, Michelle Stolz, Tracey Whelpley, Amy Kelsey, Emily Hudson and Koliye Speck.